brenerrr/Overview_of_2022_Brazilian_Elections/README.md

 ## Running the app with Docker

-You can also create and run a Docker image in order to run the app with the following commands (be sure to be in the root folder of the repository and not on the `app` folder).
+You can also create and run a Docker image with the following commands (be sure to be in the root folder of the repository and not on the `app` folder).

 ```
 docker build -t dashboard .